AntonSol919/linkspace/why.md

 However, this should be enough to reason about the basics:

 A single unit in linkspace is a point, addressable by hash and path, and links to other points.
 Domain applications provide a user interface to read and write points.
 Users generate their identity and form groups to exchange points.

 The result is that _conceptually_ an application only needs to process its view of a shared space.

-To give linkspace a try [Download](https://github.com/AntonSol919/linkspace/releases) the latest release, and check out the apps or the (python) [tutorials](./docs/tutorial/index.html).
+To give linkspace a try [Download](https://github.com/AntonSol919/linkspace/releases) the latest release, and check out the examples or the (python) [tutorials](./docs/tutorial/index.html).

 # Q&A